nodacop 2 spots open · May 2026

 Yes, anytime.
 Banked days roll forward.
 We’re not the gym contract.

-Productized, with zero overhead, so you’re not paying for an agency’s office or a hire’s benefits.
-Industry rate for one advertorial of this caliber is $1,000+.
-Here it’s about $700, and the slate comes with it.
+Because the cost isn’t in the typing, it’s in the decision layer: which theme, which lead, which awareness stage.
+You’re paying for that and the system that runs it, not an agency’s office or a hire’s benefits.
+Industry rate for one advertorial of this caliber is $1,250+; here it’s about $700, and the slate comes with it.